Back to blog

 Where to find headcount datasets?

-Data vendors, such as Coresignal, provide a wide variety of high-quality alternative data, including headcount and other crucial B2B data, such as company name, industry, revenue, and location.
+Data vendors, such as Coresignal, provide a wide variety of high-quality public web data, including headcount and other crucial B2B data, such as company name, industry, revenue, and location.
 As far as historical headcount data is concerned, find the example below of how you can leverage our data to enhance your investment intelligence.

 How to gather insights with Coresignal's data?